-Diehl’s Restaurant is a family-style eatery with every kind of comfort food you can imagine.
+Diehl’s Restaurant is a family-style eatery in Nitro, West Virginia, with every kind of comfort food you can imagine.
 The menu is vast, and the food is really tasty, but the star attraction at Diehl’s is the billowy rolls, just like Grandma used to make them.

 I love the stuffed chicken and meatloaf that come with two sides of your choice.
 The green beans and potatoes au gratin are both excellent.
 Spaghetti, fresh salads, and roast beef & gravy are other popular choices for main courses at Diehl’s.

 And let’s not forget the incredible homemade pies, cobbler, and cakes!
-If they have graham cracker pie, take a slice home to enjoy when you aren’t so full.
+The selections are enormous and priced just right.
+If they have graham cracker pie, my fave, take a slice home to enjoy when you aren’t so full.

 Buffalo Chicken Wontons are a must, enhanced to the next level with the restaurant’s own chunky homemade blue cheese sauce and buffalo sauce.
 So good, I’ll bet you can’t eat just one.

-You’ll find part sushi, part hibachi menu at Hibachi Japanese Steakhouse in the Dudley Farms Plaza of Corridor G. Hibachi prepares meals tableside for you and your guests using fresh veggies, meat, cabbage, and rice.
+You’ll find part sushi, part hibachi menu at Hibachi Japanese Steakhouse in the Dudley Farms Plaza of Corridor G. Hibachi prepares meals table-side for you and your guests using fresh veggies, meat, cabbage, and white or fried rice.

 I’ve eaten at a lot of hibachi-style places around the country, and seldom do they ever surpass Charleston’s Hibachi in terms of taste.

-As far as pizzas go, my top pick is the steak & cheese, with Swift Level Farm flank steak, white cheddar, red onions, jalapeños, white cheddar, and lots of fresh garlic.
+As far as Lola’s pizzas go, my top pick is the Steak & Cheese, with Swift Level Farm flank steak, white cheddar, red onions, jalapeños, and lots of fresh garlic.
 It is so tasty!

 Pies & Pints, on Charleston’s busy Capitol Street, is a spectacular place for award-winning pizza, great tap beer, and an arsenal of tasty appetizers.
 I love the Pork & Pepper Nachos, with scallions, black beans, jalapeños, and chipotle crema, which pair wonderfully with a cold beer.